Enterprise OPA CLI Reference

 Synopsis

-Inspects the Enterprise OPA bundle(s).
+Inspect Enterprise OPA bundle(s).

-command provides a summary of the contents in Enterprise OPA bundle(s).
+The ‘inspect’ command provides a summary of the contents in Enterprise OPA bundle(s) or a single Rego file.
 Bundles are gzipped tarballs containing policies and data.
-The inspect
+The ‘inspect’ command reads bundle(s) and lists the following:

-- Packages that are contributed by
+• packages that are contributed by .rego files

-- Information about the Wasm module files
+• information about the Wasm module files

-- Package and rule annotations
+• package- and rule annotations

 Example: